yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student in Social Research Methods (Computational Social Science)
+role: PhD student in Social Research Methods

 # Organizations/Affiliations to show in About widget
 organizations: